tucamadalin99/AutoObserver/README.md

 # AutoObserver
-Reminder app for expiring car papers (Rovignette, ITP, Assurance) The app is a Progressive Web App and can be installed on devices.
+Reminder app for expiring car papers (Rovignette, ITP, Assurance).
+The app is a Progressive Web App and can be installed on devices.

 ![image](https://user-images.githubusercontent.com/50795013/173881556-dd96ec31-78f4-40f2-9f69-e41e5831ba51.png)